jerkar/legacy-web-site/_jbake-site-sources/content/tour.md

 This example is for demo purpose.
 Some settings can be omitted by respecting naming conventions...
 <br/>

-#### Conventional style
+#### Templated builds with conventions

-If you follow conventions (project folder named as _groupName.projectName_ ), the above script is reduced to :
+If you follow conventions (as project folder named as _groupName.projectName_ and version stored in a _version.txt_ file), the above script is reduced to :

 ```
 public class BuildSampleClassic extends JkJavaBuild {